BERLINSAMUELRAJ/BANK_LOAN_ANALYSIS/README.md

 - **Strategic Recommendations**: Actionable insights and recommendations for improving lending strategies, customer satisfaction, and risk management.
 - **Presentation**: A slide deck summarizing the project findings and recommendations for stakeholders.

-## Project Timeline
-The project will be completed by the end of week [insert estimated date here].

 ## Conclusion
 This project aims to provide a holistic understanding of bank loan performance by leveraging available transaction data.
 The insights generated from this analysis will support enhanced decision-making, optimize lending strategies, and improve overall customer satisfaction.
 The findings will be valuable for banking decision-makers and financial analysts.